 The wish list offers a convenient, low-pressure way to ask for important supplies that individuals and groups might otherwise have to pay for out-of-pocket.
 For donors, buying off a wishlist means a tax-deductible purchase at a lower cost since supplies come from district-approved vendors, at or near wholesale prices.
 That same box of crayons costs less for the donor when it’s purchased through a wish list!
 To see if your child’s teacher or school group has a wish list, or to email them the link to create a wish list, click here.

 When a school launches a fundraising campaign through the Foundation, it can raise funds for everything from general education needs to playgrounds to renovations.
 In working with us rather than a private, for-profit entity, schools realize more money from their fundraising efforts, maximize corporate matching, and ensure their donors are well cared for.
-In order to donate to a campus campaign, click here.
 Even if your school doesn’t currently have an active campaign through the Foundation, you can always make a donation by clicking here.

 The Humble ISD Education Foundation operates, invests, and manages an endowment valued at over $1.7 million.
 Many generous donors set up endowed grants, ongoing support of a campus, or scholarships in their family's name or to honor a loved one.
 The Endowment is invested and spins off revenue annually, so donors can support programs in perpetuity with their gifts.